 The Otto Group derives objectives that are then integrated into our own strategy.
 We also employ qualitative and quantitative insights from the process to determine further goals, and to evaluate and prioritise the action we take at bonprix.

 Controlling.
 The development and performance of our strategy is measured by Corporate Responsibility & Technical Product and led by Stefanie Sumfleth.
 The CR team establishes strategic guidelines to be implemented in Product Management, Sourcing, Logistics, but now also more frequently in areas such as Brand Management and Marketing.
 In short: anyone involved in the lengthy process from farming raw materials to customers trying on a new garment at home.
 To improve networking and promote sustainability within our teams, every department has a so-called CR multiplier.
 We also work in interdisciplinary project teams.

-Managing Director Rien Jansen is responsible for anchoring CR within bonprix’s Executive Board.
+Managing Director Carolin Klar is responsible for anchoring CR within bonprix’s Executive Board.
 A separate CR Board links bonprix to the Otto Group and their CR strategy, with overriding responsibility lying with the Otto Group’s Executive Board.